-On October 22, 2004, the American Jobs Creation Act of 2004 (AJCA) was signed into law.
-The AJCA includes a special one-time 85% dividends received deduction for certain foreign earnings that are repatriated.
-The Company decided during the first quarter of 2005 to repatriate \$3 million which resulted in a tax liability of approximately \$220,000.
+On October 22, 2004, the American Jobs Creation Act of 2004 ("AJCA") was signed into law.
+The AJCA includes a special, one-time, 85% dividends received deduction for certain foreign earnings that are repatriated.
+The Company decided during the first quarter of 2005 to repatriate \$3 million and decided during the second quarter to repatriate an additional \$15.6 million, which resulted in a tax liability of approximately \$1.3 million.
 The Company is continuing the process of evaluating the impact of the repatriation provision on additional dividend distributions.
-The Company is examining all available U.S. Treasury guidance, as well as awaiting anticipated further guidance.
-The Company is expected to complete this evaluation within a reasonable amount of time after additional guidance is published.
-The actual income tax impact to the Company will become determinable once further technical guidance has been issued.
+The tax effect of any additional distributions can not be determined at this time.